Learn about iOS 14 and how it affects your integrations with Singular.

 As an ad network or DSP, you are probably already working with your publishers and exchanges to understand how to adhere to the App Tracking Transparency guidelines and to maximize the availability of IDFAs in Singular tracking links.

-If you're sending Singular clicks and impressions for a mutual advertiser, note that IDFA and probabilistic attributions will be updated to the following, effective iOS 14.5 for all iOS 14 users:
+If you're sending Singular clicks and impressions for a mutual advertiser, note that IDFA and probabilistic attributions are updated as follows for all iOS 14+ users (unless you discuss and prepare to handle measurement differently in the short term based on advertisers' business decisions).

-Singular will continue to attribute using IDFAs matched between a touchpoint and install if App Tracking Transparency consent is given in both the publisher and advertiser app.
-This scenario applies to partners that support mobile-app inventory aka. app-to-app campaigns.
-Clicks and impressions should continue to be sent with IDFA when available, no additional change is needed.
+Singular continues to attribute using IDFA matching between an ad click/view and an install if App Tracking Transparency consent is given in both the publisher and advertiser app.
+This scenario applies to partners that support mobile-app inventory, also known as app-to-app campaigns.

-I am an integrated partner supporting (mobile) web inventory.
+I am an integrated partner relying on probabilistic attribution today.
 What do I have to prepare for?

-If you are a partner in this category:
+If you are a partner who needs help transitioning mutual customers:

 I receive postback data from Singular.
 What do I have to prepare for?